jadecobra/python_tdd_exercises/source/data_structures/dictionaries.rst

     + {True: 'boom'}
     ?

-* and I change the values to make the tests pass
+* and I will make the values to make the tests pass

   .. code-block:: python